Avgohil/fusion-care-alzheimer-ml/README.md

 # Care Catalyst 🌿🧠

 **Ayurvedic Constitution & Alzheimer's Risk Assessment Platform**
+## **Problem & Motivation**
+Early detection of Alzheimer’s disease is difficult in South Asian settings due to limited access to advanced diagnostics, late clinical presentation, and low awareness of mild cognitive changes.
+Traditional Ayurvedic frameworks like Prakriti assessment capture subtle, constitution-specific risk patterns that are not reflected in routine clinical screening.
+Care Catalyst bridges this gap by combining Ayurvedic constitution profiling with modern health and lifestyle indicators into a unified, low-cost digital assessment pipeline.
+This prototype is designed as an accessible, culturally grounded starting point for future data-driven models and real-world clinical validation.

 ## 🌐 **Live Demo**
 🚀 **Try the live application**: [https://fusion-care-alzheimer-ml-production.up.railway.app](https://fusion-care-alzheimer-ml-production.up.railway.app)